traviszuleger/mysql-contexts/README.md

   - `.insertOne(record)`: Inserts one record into the table and returns the record inserted.
 If `autoIncrementKey` was specified in the constructor, then the returned record will have the new Id assigned to it.
   - `.insertMany(records)`: Inserts many records into the table and returns an array of the records inserted.
 If `autoIncrementKey` was specified in the constructor, then the returned records will all have their new Id assigned to them.

-__Important: If your table has an AUTO_INCREMENT column, and the record you're trying to insert has the key to that column, then that key will be deleted before it is inserted.
-Since it will be automatically assigned after getting inserted.
-Since this is the case, the one exception when typing your object models is making your primary key nullable IF AND ONLY IF that key is an AUTO_INCREMENT column.
-Otherwise, you CAN pass some unimportant data into that property (like 0), and the insert functions will handle it.__
+__Important: If your table has an AUTO_INCREMENT column, and the record you're trying to insert has the key to that column, then that key will be deleted before it is inserted, since it will be automatically assigned after getting inserted.
+With this being the case, the one exception when typing your object models is making your primary key nullable IF AND ONLY IF that key is an AUTO_INCREMENT column.
+Otherwise, if you want to maintain the integrity of your interface to the Table representation, you can keep key as a non-nullable and just pass some unimportant data into that property (like 0) when inserting.__

 Here is an example of inserting one record: